Omarzintan/bumblebee-ai/CONTRIBUTING.md

 ## Recommended Communication style
 1) Please leave a detailed description in the Pull Request.
 2) Always review your code first.
-Leaving comments in you code, noting questions or interesting things for the reviewer.
+Leaving comments in your code, noting questions or interesting things for the reviewer.
 3) Always communicate as this helps everyone around you.

 ## Pull Requests